with Rabbis Michael Cohen, Barbara Penzner, Gail Shuster-Bouskila, Dennis Sasso, and Dr. Shlomi Ravid

 Shlomi is a member of Kibbutz Glil-Yam where he was born, married to Linda (originally from San Francisco) and considers his four children as his biggest contribution to humanity.
 His PhD in Philosophy from Tel Aviv University explored the relations between norms and values and examined the changing Kibbutz as a case study.
 His current academic focus is community and Jewish Peoplehood.

-Many thanks to Mark and Marjorie Zivin, and Rabbi Gail Shuster-Bouskila for sponsoring this webinar!
+Many thanks to Mark and Margie Zivin, and Rabbi Gail Shuster-Bouskila for sponsoring this webinar!